 - Create a new blank SHAPE visualizer.

-Dpen an existing SHAPE project file.
+- Open an existing SHAPE project file.

+- Save the current SHAPE project.

-Specify the name and location to save the current SHAPE project.
+- Specify the name and location to save the current SHAPE project.

-Import a 3D model into the SHAPE visualiser.
+- Import a 3D model into the SHAPE visualiser.

-Undo previous step.

-C Redo last undo.

 Network toggle for live data exchange with SHAPE software.